Search

 A Martin Luther King Jr reading passage with reading comprehension activities is a great way for kids to learn about biographies, diversity, and beyond his “I had a dream” speech.
 These crafts, books, bulletin boards, and ideas are perfect for second, third, fourth, and fifth grade students as well as homeschool too.

-What is Included in this Martin Luther King Jr. Reading Activities Resource?
+What is the Martin Luther King Jr. Resource?

 This MLK reading resource includes the following components: